tmpim/casket-docs/docs/http.ipfilter.md

 `ip 1.2.3.4 192.168.0.0/24` This is optional.
 It can be used more than once in each `ipfilter` block rather than enumerating all IPs after a single `ip` directive. \* **prefix_dir**: Specifies a directory in which to search for file names matching the IP address of the request.
 This is optional.
 It is an error to use this more than once per `ipfilter` block.
-You can specify a relative pathname to place it relative to the Caddy server CWD (which should be the content root dir).
+You can specify a relative pathname to place it relative to the Casket server CWD (which should be the content root dir).
 When putting the blacklisted directory in the web server document tree you should also add an `internal` directive to ensure those files are not visible via HTTP GET requests.
 For example, `internal /blacklist/`.
 You can also specify an absolute pathname to locate the blacklist directory outside the document tree.
 And the path can include